 If the pole is dropped, a member of the ground crew will hand the pole to the riders competing at Children and Introductory (L1) levels.
-Novice (L2/L3) level riders must dismount, retrieve the pole, and remount with the pole in hand or may request permission to pass and receive a c.
+Novice (L2/L3) level riders must dismount, retrieve the pole, and remount with the pole in hand or may request permission to pass and receive a 0 for the obstacle.
+Intermediate (L4) through Masters (L7) riders must dismount, retrieve the pole, and remount with the pole in hand.
+Failure to do so will result in disqualification.

+c.
 Assessment Criteria (EOH).
 The Judge will evaluate the manner in which the horse approaches the obstacle, maintaining a good posture and not changing the cadence, and the fluidity with which the rider completes the exercise.
 Any break in the horse's movement with loss of fluidity will be penalized.
 Striking any part of the obstacle will result in a lower score.
 Skewering the ring is not nearly as important as the style/approach to the obstacle, the continuity in movement of the horse and rider, the correct bend, correct lead, and evenness of gait.
 Dropping the ring after picking it up or failure to skewer the ring will result in a lower score.